castorini/anserini/docs/experiments-msmarco-passage.md

 In short, it's complicated.

 At this time, look back through the learning outcomes again and make sure you're good.
+As a next step in the onboarding path, you basically [do the same thing again in Python with Pyserini](https://github.com/castorini/pyserini/blob/master/docs/experiments-msmarco-passage.md) (as opposed to Java with Anserini here).

 ## BM25 Tuning